 Popular vs. secure

 All five famous applications described in this article were proved to have at least one security flaw.
 Are there any flawless IM-messengers?
 According to EFF, the following IM-messengers correspond to all security requirements:

 - Silent Phone

 Many users are interested in whether the owners’ IM-clients have access to their private messages and files transferred.
 According to EFF all five applications compared in this article are not encrypted so the provider can read them.
 Even Blackberry Messenger which was considered to be well-protected one turned out to be vulnerable.

 Facebook Messenger can, however, collect and use your data for advertising purposes.
 Some would consider this to be ‘spying’ on you, but not in the way that many reports are suggesting.

 Going further, Google Hangouts doesn’t support off-the-record (OTR) encryption, which provides a secure, end-to-end connection between users.
 Using OTR encryption, no one can read your messages – not even your Internet service provider.
 But no Google service supports OTR encryption, and many privacy advocates, like the EFF, say they should.

-As we can see from EFF rating, the most popular applications remain unsecure.
-At the same time the applications developed by amateurs and not well known were found to have a high level of security.
+As we can see from the EFF rating, the most popular applications remain insecure.
+At the same time, the applications developed by amateurs and not well known were found to have a high level of security.
 Anyway, it’s always up to a user which application to choose, a popular and unsecured or secured but little-known one.